Developmentally disabled boy berated by Yankees fan

 "He may have kicked a fan's seat that was sitting in front of us with excitement, we asked for a place for him to go," said DiMarco.
 "We were told if we leave the stadium we can't come back."

-On the Yankees web site, it says foul or abusive language is prohibited at Yankee games.
+On the Yankees web site, it says foul or abusive language is prohibited at Yankees games.

 DiMarco says that until she hears back from the Yankees, she won't attend any more games.